sosuisen/git-documentdb/docs-api/git-documentdb.syncresultfastforwardmerge.md

 - commits are sorted from old to new.

-- commits.local: List of commits which has been pulled to local
+- commits.local: List of commits that had been pulled to local